-Planning Control Assessment Zones Zones Clause 35.07 Farming Zone - Schedule 1 (FZ1) Assessment Applies to: Wind energy facility and utility installation (transmission line) Wind energy facilities are permissible within the FZ1 with consent under the Planning Scheme (providing requirements of Clause 52.32 are met).
+Planning Control Assessment Zones Clause 35.07 Applies to: Wind energy facility and utility installation (transmission line) Farming Zone - Schedule 1 (FZ1) Applies to, wind energy facility and utility instantion (transmission line) Wind energy facilities are permissible within the FZ1 with consent under the Planning Scheme (providing requirements of Clause 52.32 are met).
 Utility installations are also permissible with consent.
 Most of the wind farm site and the underground section of the transmission line (extending generally east of Cobboboonee National and Forest Park to Heywood Terminal Station) are located within the FZ1, which seeks to ensure that non- agricultural uses do not adversely affect the use of land for agricultural purposes.
 It is not anticipated that the wind farm or underground transmission line would compromise the purpose of the FZ1 whereby land not required for Project infrastructure will continue to be used for growing and harvesting plantation timber and other farming purposes.
 The indicative area that would be directly impacted by the Project during construction (subject to changes based on the final construction design) is five per cent of the total Project Land, representing 455 ha of the total Project Land of 8,350 ha.
 The indicative area needed for operation of the Project (excluding land that may be used for unscheduled maintenance and subject to changes based on the final design) is less than five per cent (approximately 342 ha) of the total Project land.
 The areas not subject to Project infrastructure zoned FZ1 will be retained as productive agricultural land during construction and operation consistent with the purpose of the FZ1.
 This demonstrates that the Project as a non-agricultural land use will not adversely affect the use of land for agriculture as a result of the construction and operation of the Project.
 Agreements in place with involved landowners ensure the ongoing use of land zoned as FZ1 to continue being used for productive agricultural uses and encourages the retention of employment and population to support rural communities.
-Furthermore, Neoen seeks to identify opportunities to partner with community stakeholders in the co-design and delivery of equitable, lasting community benefits including employment opportunities.
-Following the operational life of the Project, it is expected that part of the Project Land would be rehabilitated for continued agricultural use, however the pine plantations cleared for the wind farm will not be rehabilitated.
+Furthermore, Neoen seeks to identify opportunities to partner with c